NeoLeo001/ReinforcementLearning/README.md

 # ReinforcementLearning
 Introduce the concepts of the reinforcement learning and keep tracking updates of the researches in reinforcement learning.
-At the mean time, I introduce the corresponding RL approaches implemented in the dialogue policy.
-At the end, I wiil show some recommended materials about the reinforcement learning and the dialogue policy.
+At the mean time, I will introduce the corresponding RL approaches implemented in the dialogue policy.
+At the end, I will show some recommended materials about the reinforcement learning and the dialogue policy.

 ## Tabular Reinforcement Learning
 ...